 Beach Hop Along the Coast

 Albany’s got around 36 bays, and the beauty is, they face different directions, so you can usually find one that's calm and crowd-free.
-Sure, Misery Beach gets all the press (it was crowned Australia’s best beach in 2022), but Frenchman Bay, Gull Rock, and Little Beach at Two Peoples Bay?
-Underrated gems.
-Bring layers, pack snacks, and spend a slow day hopping from one breathtaking lookout to the next.
+Sure, Misery Beach gets all the glory (it was crowned Australia’s best beach in 2022), but Frenchman Bay, Gull Rock, and Little Beach at Two Peoples Bay are just as stunning—and way less busy.
+Pack some snacks, throw on a few layers (the weather loves to keep you guessing), and spend the day cruising from one jaw-dropping spot to the next.

 Hike The Trails